-The executive sous chef is in charge of the kitchen and is responsible for overseeing all the activities that get played out there.
+Executive sous chefs are in charge of the kitchen and are responsible for overseeing all the activities that get played out there.

 His/her role also involves controlling activities at service times for meals, be it the first meal of the day, lunch or dinner.

 The executive sous chef is required to report to the Executive Chef on the activities of the kitchen, since the executive chef may not always be available in the kitchen to directly monitor activities.

 He/she has the duty of coordinating all the sections in the kitchen.
 Sections like the Crew Kitchen, the Toscana Restaurant, the Polo Restaurant, all Cold kitchen and Hot kitchen sections are under his/her watch.

 Efficient running of kitchen operations is the main responsibility of the executive sous chef and he/she is required to oversee food preparation and ensure their appropriate presentation to clients.

 He/she has the duty of analyzing level of quality of food prepared before such food gets to the clients.
 All food preparations are expected to be in line with restaurant’s recipes.

 The executive sous chef is expected to keep his/her ears close to the ground to get wind of new recipe and present such to restaurant management for approval prior to implementation.